FBarrca/obsidian-handwritten-notes/README.md

 ## 🚀 Features

-Though in its budding phase, the plugin has rolled out:
+The plugin is still in early development, but the following features are already implemented:

-- [x] Varied paper template selections for new notes
+- [x] Create new notes from different paper templates
-- [x] Annotations on extant notes
+- [x] Annotations on existing notes

-> With Obsidian’s innate features, amplify your handwritten notes:
->
+In addition, as you have the following features available in Obsidian, you can use them with your handwritten notes:

-> - [x] Embed in other markdown notes
+- [x] Embed notes in other md notes
-> - [x] Reference from other markdown notes
+- [x] Reference handwritten notes from other md notes

 ## 📅 Planned Features

-The road ahead includes:
+The following features are planned for the future:

-- [ ] Interlinking markdown and handwritten notes
+- [ ] Link md notes to handwritten notes

 ## ⚠️ Known Issues